Vrushab-Ananth/ProjectHealthscope/README.md

 Rows:
   There are 79 rows of data.
 A row of data for each LGA.

-## POWER BI REPORT: Healthscope.pbix
+## POWER BI REPORT:   "Healthscope.pbix"

 ### HOME PAGE: